AlexandreXIX/Iterative_MIMO_Project/README.md

 Step 1: Baseline (TO-DO)
 ------------

-To begin, both Belief Propogation (BP) and GaBP will be implemented as a general baseline of the performance of Massive MIMO systems.
-It is expected torederive all intermediate equations leading to final messages expressions (variable to function nodes, function to variable nodes in the FG).
+To begin, both Belief Propagation (BP) and GaBP will be implemented as a general baseline of the performance of Massive MIMO systems.
+It is expected to re-derive all intermediate equations leading to final messages expressions (variable to function nodes, function to variable nodes in the FG).

 Step 2: Group-wise (TO-DO)